All Episodes

 This is who they are, folks.

-Now, I know a lot of people, Rush, this is not all Democrats.
+Now, I know a lot of people, rush, this is not all Democrats.

-This is you you can't generalize like that.
+You can't generalize like that.

 He is much closer to them than you might want to admit, much closer to them than you realize.